 In addition to risks, there are a wide range of opportunities that can affect ecotel's business performance on a long-term basis.
-Not least because of the COVID-19 pandemic, there has been a rapid change in the telecommunications market and one can expect that a major part of these changes will be of a long-term nature.
-After the successful migration of existing customers over the last few years in combination with the completed turnaround, ecotel is well positioned to cope rapidly and quickly to this change, thus benefiting to an above-average degree.
-As a result of the targeted strategic alignment and external factors, the opportunity situation has thus improved in comparison to the previous year.
+As a result of the targeted strategic alignment and external factors, the opportunity situation has improved in comparison to the previous year.
+The opportunities from the perspective of the Group's Management Board are described below: